4d/docs/docs/Backup/backup.md

 - **Backup impossible** (disk is full or write-protected, missing disk, disk failure, incomplete transaction, database not launched at time of scheduled automatic backup, etc.):
 If this is a first-time error, 4D will then make a second attempt to perform the backup.
 The wait between the two attempts is defined on the **Backup/Backup & Restore** page of the Database Settings.
 If the second attempt fails, a system alert dialog box is displayed and an error is generated.
 You can intercept this error in the `On Backup Shutdown` database method.

+## Backup Journal

+To make following up and verifying database backups easier, the backup module writes a summary of each operation performed in a special file, which is similar to an activity journal.
+Like an on-board manual, all database operations (backups, restores, log file integrations) are logged in this file whether they were scheduled or performed manually.
+The date and time that these operations occurred are also noted in the journal.

+The backup journal is named "Backup Journal[001].txt" and is placed in the "Logs" folder of the database.
+The backup journal can be opened with any text editor.

+### Management of backup journal size

+In certain backup strategies (for example, in the case where numerous attached files are being backed up), the backup journal can quickly grow to a large size.
+Two mechanisms can be used to control this size:

+- **Automatic backup**: Before each backup, the application examines the size of the current backup journal file.
+If it is greater than 10 MB, the current file is archived and a new file is created with the [xxx] number incremented, for example "Backup Journal[002].txt”.
+Once file number 999 is reached, the numbering begins at 1 again and the existing files will be replaced.
+- **Possibility of reducing the amount of information recorded**: To do this, simply modify the value of the `VerboseMode` key in the *Backup.4DSettings* file of the database.
+By default, this key is set to True.
+If you change the value of this key to False, only the main information will be stored in the backup journal: date and time of start of operation and any errors encountered.
+The XML keys concerning backup configuration are described in the *4D XML Keys Backup* manual.